Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

 \subsection{CP algorithm}

 Using similar ideas to that of \cite{mukherjee2021two}, we present novel theoretical results for the CP divide-and-conquer algorithm.
-Similar to the previous sub-section, we are interested in bounding the expected mis-classification error.
+As in the previous sub-section, we are interested in bounding the expected mis-classification error.